gwax/www-gwax/posts/2006/04/what-happened-to-play-from-cd.rst

 to be copied to the hard drive, I've seen the very same games run on consoles without hard drives to install to and my computer has a faster DVD drive than most consoles.
-It just annoys me to have the number of games I can play at a given time limitted by the fact that they all demand to exist on a CD/DVD and my computer, especially considering they all demand that you have the CD/DVD in the drive while you play the game.
+It just annoys me to have the number of games I can play at a given time limited by the fact that they all demand to exist on a CD/DVD and my computer, especially considering they all demand that you have the CD/DVD in the drive while you play the game.